jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-07-30-how-to-implement-an-invitation-for-a-user-that-does-not-exist.md

   - I decided to use external library for account (AspNet Identity), so I am not able to create account
 - On approving the request I can search invitations by email, but it is not clear and it can have bad performance in the future

-So let check current solution and then we will go further to solve the issue.
+Let's check the current solution and then proceed to solve the issue.

 ## Current solution
 In the 1st version of the implementation I didn't think about that case.
 So I just support userId.
 Let see the Entity: